datapythonista/mnist/README.md

 There are four files available, which contain separately train and test, and images and labels.

-Thanks to Yann LeCun, Corinna Cortes, Christopher J.C.
+Thanks to Yann LeCun, Corinna Cortes and Christopher J.C.
 Burges.

 ## Usage